KarinOldbring/hang-man/README.md

 ## **Possible Future Features**

-* Since the game continues such a vast majority of words the game can be quite complicated as of today.
+* Since the game contains such a vast majority of words the game can be quite complicated as of today.
 When developing the game features to set difficulty level could be implemented.
-One way this could be done is to limit the number of words that the computer picks it's random word from.
-The words could be divided into categories for example.
-Another way would be to set the length of the word to be guessed so that you could choose from shorter or longer words.
+One way this could be done is to limit the number of words that the computer picks it's random words from.
+The words could also be divided into categories, animals or countries for example.
+Another way would be to set the length of the word to be guessed so that you could choose between shorter and longer words.
 * If you would like the game to be even more tricky, a timer could be used.
-The player then would have limited time, for example 20 seconds, to make their guess.
+The player would then have limited time, for example 20 seconds, to make their guess.
 * Since one round of playing is done pretty fast it would be a nice feature to be able to keep track of your previous games, a score count.
-This would work both when playing a number of rounds at once, to keep track if you or the computer are winning, but also when you visit the site again to check your track record from before.
+This would work both when playing a number of rounds at once, to keep track if you or the computer are winning, but also when you visit the site again to check your previous track record.
 * Give the player the option to choose if they would like to have more turns each game, they could have the option of 9 turns instead of 6.

 ## **Technologies Used**